Movements & Organizations

 1 Lead Marketing agency: Haven with Jason Vanderground (President), Bill McKendry (Founder+CCO).
 Creative Agency: Lerma (Jon Lee); Ditore Mayo [1] [2] [3] [4] [5] [6] [7] [8] [9]

-Vanderground: "ultimately, the goal is inspiration, not recruitment or conversion." [...] "... many Catholics are involved in the development of the campaign and it has received positive feedback from Catholic media [...] it is vital that we engage Catholics who represent 70 million people in the U.S." [1] [2] [3]
+Vanderground: "Ultimately, the goal is inspiration, not recruitment or conversion." [...] "... many Catholics are involved in the development of the campaign and it has received positive feedback from Catholic media [...] it is vital that we engage Catholics who represent 70 million people in the U.S." [1] [2] [3]

 2 Producer: Stephen Ostrander, charter member of North Point Community Church (Andy Stanley).
 [1] [2] [3] [4] [5] [6] [7]